Registration and Records: Independent Study Projects (ISP) Policy

 - Have successfully completed a minimum of 60 credits towards their degrees

-The Independent Study Application must be reviewed and approved by the appropriate Faculty Department Chair and forwarded to the Registrar to be reviewed by the New Course Proposal Committee.
-The committee reviews all applications and, if approved, a notification will be sent from the Registrar letting the student know that they have been registered for the ISP.
+If the application is approved, an email notification will be sent from the Registrar letting the student know that they have been registered for the ISP.

 Steps to Completing the ISP Application Form

-- Student downloads the ISP Application [PDF] ISP Application - Word Doc Format [DOC].
-Save the file as (SAVE AS) ISP.student last name.student first name, e.g. ISP.Stein.Gertrude
+- Student downloads the ISP Application [PDF] from the Registrar's website.
+Save the file as ISP.LastName.FirstName, e.g. ISP.Stein.Gertrude.

 - Student prepares ISP project plan proposal in consultation with ISP Faculty Supervisor.

 - Student prepares a preliminary bibliography, materials listing, or research plan for the independent study.